BenMcLean/Voxel2Pixel/BenVoxel/README.md

 Corresponds to one or more `palettes` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of palettes.
 - For each palette:
-  - `Key`: One `KeyString` for the palette key, expected to be unique within this chunk.
+  - `Key`: One `KeyString` for the palette key.
 Empty string key indicates the default palette.
   - `Length`: One unsigned byte representing the number of colors minus one, with a range of 0-255 representing 1-256 colors.
 A value of `0` indicates 1 color, and a value of `255` indicates 256 colors.
 This range always includes the background color at index zero while the rest of the indices correspond to the voxel payload bytes which is the reason for the 256 color limit.
   - `Colors`: A series of `Length` 32-bit unsigned integers representing colors in RGBA format.
   - `HasDescriptions`: One unsigned byte with value `0` to indicate no descriptions xor any other value to include descriptions.